Mythagora Homepage

 Eustathius, Hom.
 112.44 sq.

-It should be observed that the ancient narrative hands down the account that Patroklos was even a kinsman of Akhilleus; for Hesiod says that Menoitios the father of Patroklos, was a brother of Peleus, so that in that case they were first cousins.
+It should be observed that the ancient narrative hands down the account that Patroklos was even a kinsman of Achilles; for Hesiod says that Menoitios the father of Patroklos, was a brother of Peleus, so that in that case they were first cousins.

 (fragment 62)